 - Fox nuts are great detoxifying agents.
 They aid in flushing out toxins from the body.
 They are really beneficial to the spleen which is like a graveyard for cells in the body.
 It recycles the RBCs (red blood cells).
 The spleen is the nerve centre of the immune system because it also stores white blood cells and platelets.

 - Having fertility issues?
 Fox nuts will come to the rescue.
 Touted as an aphrodisiac, they help with premature ejaculation, improve the quality of semen and help women suffering from infertility.

 - Fox nuts have a low glycemic index which means that they release glucose slowly in the blood.
 This keeps you feeling full for longer.

-- Those suffering from wheat allergies can gorge on fox nuts as they are gluten-free but still high on protein and carbohydrate content.
+- Those suffering from wheat allergies can gorge on fox nuts as they are gluten-free but still high in protein and carbohydrate content.

-- They are high on magnesium and potassium and low on sodium.
+- They are high in magnesium and potassium and low in sodium.
 This makes fox nuts an ideal snack for those watching their weight.
-The high potassium and low sodium is a great combination for patients suffering from hypertension.
+High potassium and low sodium is a great combination for patients suffering from hypertension.
 The potassium brings down the blood pressure and sodium tries to bring it up.
-So those who suffer from high blood pressure can snack on fox nuts without facing any spikes in their bp.
+So those who suffer from high blood pressure can snack on fox nuts without facing any spikes in their blood pressure.